KS-Mohit/KS-Mohit/README.md

 # About

 Hi, I'm **Mohit Kumar**.
 I like deep neural nets, generative models, and building intelligent systems that solve problems.
-I love exploring the world of AI and machine learning, from building automation tools to crafting creative, data-driven systems.
-I'm always curious about how things work under the hood, and I enjoy exploring new ideas, building projects, and learning new skills.

 <!-- You can find my portfolio and projects here → [MAKE A PORTFOLIO WEBSITE) -->